 A nursing masters may be a good option if your goal is to manage in a clinical setting, such as where you supervise other nurses and healthcare workers.

 MBA skills are general and can be applied to any business role, including across the many healthcare sectors.
-Online MBA courses are run similarly to healthcare masters.
+MBA courses are run similarly to healthcare masters.
 They usually consist of 12 subjects and have graduate certificate and diploma components...
 READ MORE

 Graduates work in policy and research settings.
 Common employment destinations are health and disease agencies, government departments, and universities...
 READ MORE